 The golden retriever can make a great family pet, as long as you don’t count “guard dog”, among their responsibilities, according to Barbara Boyd of Golden Retriever Rescue, Education, and Training (GRREAT).
 Your Golden may bark to alert you to an intruder, but the moment that intruder steps inside there’s a strong chance they’ll become your dog’s new best friend.
 While goldens are not known for being aggressive, any dog can develop aggressive behavior if they’re improperly socialized or poorly treated.

 “Jesse loves everything and everybody.
 He always avoids conflicts.
 He would give up anything including a raw bone if another dog wants it.
 He doesn’t fight.
 He doesn’t get mad.
-He is so sweet.” – Golden owner Sophia Ashley
+He is so sweet.” – Sophia Ashley, owner of Jesse

 As Boyd notes, golden retrievers are “intelligent, loving, and sometimes silly dogs who respond well to training and direction.”
 Many goldens love the water, and can spend a very, very long time chasing balls.
 “In true golden fashion, a tennis ball is never more than a paw-length away from Sullivan,” says Sully’s owner, Cait Maas.
 “And I mean, NEVER.
 He’s so ball oriented that we sometimes have to make sure we have two or three on us if we go to the park or beach just to make sure he doesn’t run after another pup’s ball to play.”